Kamyil/kamilksen-statsperform-recruitment-test/README.md

   }
 })();
 ```
-Since... those modules works like Classes with static methods, I can use it's methods without event instatiating it.
+Since... those modules work like Classes with static methods, I can use it's methods without event instatiating it.
 But I choosed to write in OOP, since it's more popular :)

 ## Why do you not use export default
 I'm not stubborn about it but...
 I don't like export default very much.
 It allows to use modules named differently in their references which can lead to huge file chaos.
 I prefer to use original filenames and rename it with `import Something as SomethingElse from '...'` syntax ONLY IF IT'S NEEDED!